EntropicLabs/cw-rewards/README.md

 ### Funding Inflation

 The contract owner can fund the inflation module by sending tokens to the contract using the `FundInflation` message.
+If the inflation module cannot cover the rewards (unfunded inflation pool), the inflation will not be distributed.

 ### Withdrawing Inflation

 The contract owner can withdraw tokens from the inflation module using the `WithdrawInflation` message.
+Note that any tokens that have already been distributed as inflation rewards cannot be withdrawn.

-### Inflation Distribution
+### Inflation and Incentive Distribution

-Inflation rewards are automatically calculated and distributed when other contract operations (like staking or distributing rewards) are performed.
+Inflation and incentive rewards are automatically calculated and distributed when other contract operations (like staking or distributing rewards) are performed.
 The inflation rate is applied to the total staked amount, prorated for the time since the last update.

 ### Querying